 Fear is the Thief of Humanity’s Light

-There are times when something so tragic happens, such as a mass shooting, that it stains our souls.
-People will talk for days to try and understand why it happened, and what can be done to prevent it from happening.
+There are times when something so tragic happens, such as a mass shooting, that it stains your soul.
+People will talk for days to try and understand why it happened, and what can be done to prevent it from happening again.
 They will dig up every nuance of the person who did the unspeakable to try and say, “this thing here is the reason”.
 It will create conversations, and arguments over what law could be passed that would prevent it from happening again.
-We do this because, we want to validate that we are not in danger of becoming a monster.
+You do this because, you want to validate that you are not in danger of also becoming a monster.

 The experts will talk for days about what causes someone to become so radical that they will take a strangers life.
 Whether they walk into a movie theater and start shooting, or they drive a car into a crowd of people, or they bomb a concert – it is always what could cause a person to do this?
-The families and friends will wonder how could we miss that someone I thought I knew, could have the motivation to do something so tragic?
+The families and friends will wonder how could I miss that someone I thought I knew, could have the motivation to do something so tragic?

-You may listen to family members that practice mental cruelty to another family member, with unmerciful teasing and taunting and belittling.
-You become warped in your beliefs that “this is just the way life is”.
-You soon find yourself being attracted to the hateful speech of others.
-You identify with being a victim of social injustice.
-Step by step you walk in this path, blaming others for your lack of success or misfortune.
-You allow your fears to make up stories in your head, and step by step your humanity is lost.
-Most people don’t walk off the edge of sanity.
-They start paying attention to the hate and lies being told by radical groups and slowly they become another damaged life.
-They become lost souls..
+In everyday life, you may listen to family members that practice mental cruelty to another family member, with unmerciful teasing and taunting and belittling.
+You could become warped in your beliefs that “this is just the way life is”.
+You could soon find yourself being attracted to the hateful speech of others.
+You could begin to identify with being a victim of social injustice.

-Fear can only rule our minds when we let it.
-We have the ability to challenge these fears when they come up inside our heads.
-We can question where this belief is really coming from.
-We can ask it, “are you 100% sure that this is the truth?”
-We can master the fear with courage.
-It is only when we are living a life of courage, that we can truly be free.
+Fear can only rule your mind when you let it.
+You have the ability to challenge these fears when they come up inside your head.
+You can question where this belief is really coming from.
+You can ask it, “are you 100% sure that this is the truth?”
+You can master the fear with courage.
+It is only when you are living a life of courage, that you can truly be free.

 Fear is not always a bad thing.
-We might be walking home one night.
-We might consider taking a short cut on a path through the trees.
-After the first few steps, the hair on the back of our head starts standing up and our mind is shouting, turn around, this isn’t safe.
-So we turn around and walk down the lighted street to go home.
+You might be walking home one night.
+You might consider taking a short cut on a path through the trees.
+After the first few steps, the hair on the back of your head starts standing up and your mind is shouting, turn around, this isn’t safe.
+So you turn around and walk down the lighted street to go home.
 The next day we hear that someone was robbed taking that shortcut.
-The fear we felt saved us.
+The fear you felt saved you.

-Most of the time however, fear is not our friend.
-It robs us of our freedom.
-It claims to keep us safe, but instead it locks us in a cage.
-It robs us of a fully lived life.
-We never attempt to live out our dreams, because we are afraid of failing.
+Most of the time however, fear is not your friend.
+It robs you of your freedom.
+It claims to keep you safe, but instead it locks you in a cage.
+It robs you of a fully lived life.
+You never attempt to live out your dreams, because you are afraid of failing.
 I read a story in the news about a woman who was robbed at a Walmart in Oregon.
 A man stole her bicycle and she was yelling for someone to help her.
 This cowboy had his horse in the horse trailer, so he backed the horse out, and took off after the thief.
 He actually caught up to him, used his rope to lasso him, and dragged him back to Walmart and the police.
 The cowboy was a champion bull rider and has now been named “The Lone Ranger” and “the John Wayne of Southern Oregon”.
 He says he was just trying to do the right thing.
 After turning the thief over, he put his horse back into the trailer and went home to take care of his cattle.